dvopalecky/gen-mapper/README.md

 ## Ideas for improvements
 * Hide / unhide the left menu
-* Keyboard shortcuts: Pressing Enter submits the edit form
-* Import of a subtree into given node
 * Backend support: Saving work on server, sharing, etc.

 ## License